MissionSquad/mcp-trello/README.md

 TRELLO_WORKSPACE_ID=your-workspace-id
 ```

+**Note:** When using Mission Squad with secrets configured, environment variables are optional.
+The server will use the per-user secrets injected by Mission Squad.

 You can get these values from:

   - API Key: [https://trello.com/app-key](https://trello.com/app-key)
   - Token: Generate using your API key
   - Board ID (optional, deprecated): Found in the board URL (e.g., [suspicious link removed])
   - Workspace ID: Found in workspace settings or using `list_workspaces` tool

+### Configuration Modes

+The server supports three configuration modes:

+1. **Mission Squad with secrets** - Per-user credentials via UI (recommended for multi-user deployments)
+2. **Environment variables only** - Traditional single-user setup
+3. **Mixed mode** - Secrets from Mission Squad override environment variables

 ### Board and Workspace Management